 On these islands there are some of the most famous beaches worldwide and are extremely popular among tourists and Greeks.

 Tip: The oldest European civilizations developed in Cyclades and Crete from 3300 to 1100 BCE, i.e. 5000 years ago!

 1- Super Paradise beach Mykonos

-Sandy cosmopolitan party beach in Myconos, Cyclades islands.
+Sandy Cosmopolitan party beach in Mykonos, Cyclades islands.
 A beach almost exclusively for young people.